The problem with KPIs

-More specifically they want to be left alone by bosses who learnt how to do recruitment back in the days when the kind of training you can still buy from The REC was still relevant.
-Or worse, someone with less than 5 years experience who has adopted the same management style from that same boss.
+More specifically they want to be left alone by managers who learnt how to do recruitment back in the days when the kind of training you can still buy from The REC was still relevant.

-But as we know, when it comes to change, the the recruitment agency sector moves slowly.
-Unless that change is cheap.
+But as we know, when it comes to change, the recruitment agency sector moves slowly.
+Unless that change is cheap to implement.
 Then they move quickly.

 And change in the recruitment world has been remorseless these past few years.
-That same lack of awareness and a high threshold for pain might explain why most of the agency sector has just put its head down and hoped for the best throughout the ups and downs of the past 20 years..
+That same lack of awareness coupled with a high threshold for pain might explain why most of the agency sector has just put its head down and hoped for the best throughout the ups and downs of the past 20 years.

 The big agencies aren’t ever going to change because they’re too drunk on their power and their size.
-Asking one of them to re-equip themselves to be able to double their profits would be like watching an oil tanker trying to do a three-point turn..
+Asking one of them to do anything different would be like watching an oil tanker trying to do a three-point turn.